 The retriever selects the top-k chunks most relevant to the user’s query.
 This stage heavily influences system performance because it governs what information the LLM can base its answer on.
 Selecting k requires careful balance:

-Too few items and essential information may be omitted.
+- Too few items and essential information may be omitted.

-Too many items and the LLM receives noisy context, weakening grounding and increasing hallucination likelihood.
+- Too many items and the LLM receives noisy context, weakening grounding and increasing hallucination likelihood.

-This reflects the classical precision & recall tradeoff.
+This reflects the classical precision-recall trade-off.
 Retrieval quality is also impacted by chunking strategy, embedding consistency, index performance, and corpus coverage.

 Reranking